 Are you planning some home improvements?
 A new kitchen perhaps?
 Converting your loft?
 Adding a conservatory?
-Well, before you begin these huge DIY tasks, today’s post will give you an idea about how much value each project will add to your home…The cost of bigger DIY projects and home improvements can easily put you off starting the project in the first place.
+Well, before you begin these huge DIY tasks, today’s guest post will give you an idea about how much value each project will add to your home…The cost of bigger DIY projects and home improvements can easily put you off starting the project in the first place.
 In fact, the Office for National Statistics predicts that UK homeowners collectively spend almost £30 billion on their homes annually.
 That works out at £43 million each week, can you believe it?!
 But before the high initial costs put you off today’s blog post by DM Design, a specialist design of fitted bathrooms, bedrooms and kitchens in Glasgow, are sharing their research into the value that home improvements can add to your property, so read on to find out more…

 FITTING A NEW KITCHEN